zhukovanadezhda/pacmap-experiments/README.md

 └── README.md
 ```

+`pacmap_source.py` - Local copy of the [original PaCMAP library code](https://github.com/YingfanWang/PaCMAP). **This file is not our work**

+`pacmap_core.py` - A script that helps to run PaCMAP with different configurations of weight schedules (since the original API doesn't support this).
+It includes definitions for weight schedules, evaluation metrics and I/O helpers.

+`plot_results.py` - Plots a bar chart comparing final metrics across configurations as well as grids of scatter plots for the embeddings at each iteration.

+`run_ablations.py` - Main script that loads loads the Mammoth dataset and configurations from `configs/config.json`, runs all experiments, saves results to `results/`, and generates figures (`figures/`).
+Each experiment is run with both PCA and random initialization.

 ## Experiments

 1. Pair types: disables near, mid-near, or further pairs by zeroing their weight in the loss function.